-- · VALID/Sentinel/Hardlock Dongle is still working without any changes.
-The license system to run on can be configured. - · A With Viz Engine 4.0.0 the VALID/Sentinel/Hardlock Dongle will not be supported - · Dongle-less operation on clients with monitoring and logging capabilities. - Grace periods for allocated licenses to avoid immediate expiration on network interruptions. - · In Viz Engine 3.12.2 (4.0.0/3.14.1 or newer), license errors are logged to the Graphic Hub journal (see how to enable E-Mails). - · Logs license errors (any grace state or if expired) to the Graphic Hub journal as dedicated log messages with level 820. - Logs warnings two weeks and every hour prior to license expiration as dedicated Graphic Hub journal message with level 920. - · Configurable WIBU license container location (local, network). - Configurable licenses to consume. - Artist/Engine startup was changed and no startup helpers are needed anymore (cmd files, started executables).
+- VALID/Sentinel/Hardlock Dongle is still working without any changes.
+The license system to run on can be configured. - A With Viz Engine 4.0.0 the VALID/Sentinel/Hardlock Dongle will not be supported anymore. - · Dongle-less operation on clients with monitoring and logging capabilities. - Grace periods for allocated licenses to avoid immediate expiration on short network interruptions. - · Configurable WIBU license container location (local, network). - · Configurable licenses to consume. - Artist/Engine startup was changed and no startup helpers are needed anymore (cmd files, started executables).